Introduction

 - Resistance to change

-- Clearly communicate the benefits of the new system
+- Communicate the benefits of the new system clearly and early

 - Involve team members in the decision-making process.